 Levi gave himself a black eye trying to do a somersault.
 For days, people told him he should make up a better story, like being in a bar fight.
 He uses his slam poetry performance to fight back against toxic masculinity.
 (Some PG-13 language.)

 These slam poems include award winners and those by famous poets.
 The topics are often challenging and the language intense, so some of these might be best saved for teens in high school lit classes.

 OK, first things first: This isn’t exactly slam poetry.
-Slam poetry doesn’t include music made with instruments.
-But Lin-Manuel Miranda’s original performance of the opening number of the smash musical Hamilton was obviously inspired by slam poetry.
+Slam poetry generally doesn’t include music made with instruments.
+But Lin-Manuel Miranda’s original performance of the opening number of the smash musical Hamilton was obviously inspired by the genre.
 Note that there’s very little singing—it’s all about the rhyme, rhythm, and flow of the words.
 You could remove the music, and the impact would be very much the same.

 My Father’s Coat

 Marc Kelly Smith is often considered the founder of the slam poetry movement.
 Watch him perform one of his most well-known poems, a thought-provoking piece about whether a father’s coat really fits his son.